skanatek/skanatek.github.io/thesis.md

 ## How to apply

-Please, send an email to [thesis@tunnll.com](mailto:thesis@tunnll.com) with the following information:
+Please, send an email to [info@skanatek.se](mailto:info@skanatek.se) with the following information:

 *   Subject: Thesis - Name - University
 *   Name of your university